mozman/ezdxf/docs/source/tutorials/getting_data.rst

 Retrieve Entities by Query Language
 -----------------------------------

-Inspired by the `jQuery <http://www.jquery.com>`_ framework, I created a flexible query language for DXF entities.
-To start a query use the :meth:`~ezdxf.layouts.Layout.query` method, provided by all sort of layouts or use the :meth:`ezdxf.query.new` function.
+Inspired by the `jQuery <http://www.jquery.com>`_ framework, `ezdxf` provides a flexible query language for DXF entities.
+All Layout types have a :meth:`~ezdxf.layouts.BaseLayout.query` method to start an entity query or use the :meth:`ezdxf.query.new` function.

 The query string is the combination of two queries, first the required entity query and second the optional attribute query, enclosed in square brackets: ``'EntityQuery[AttributeQuery]'``

 The entity query is a whitespace separated list of DXF entity names or the special name ``*``.
 Where ``*`` means all DXF entities, all other DXF names have to be uppercase.
+The ``*`` search can exclude entity types by adding the entity name with a presceding ``!`` (e.g. ``* !LINE``, search all entities except lines).

 The attribute query is used to select DXF entities by its DXF attributes.
 The attribute query is an addition to the entity query and matches only if the entity already match the entity query.
 The attribute query is a boolean expression, supported operators: ``and``, ``or``, ``!``.

 .. seealso::